javieralaez/hosted-cloud-adi/README.md

 # Template for OpenNebula integration with a Cloud Provider

-Deployment and configuration specific to Cloud Provider.
+Automation for OpenNebula deployment, configuration and verifiation on a specific Cloud Provider's platform.
 This repo is extends on the [one-deploy-validation](https://github.com/OpenNebula/one-deploy-validation).

 > [!IMPORTANT]
 >